Computer model

 both within and among individuals.
 With

-the colours I added, Bob’s
+the colours I added, Bob’s graph is easy

 to understand even without numbers.